Alkemix/SLK/README.md

 2) SLK-STD (STANDARD): SLK BASIC based but with adding of cherry-picks (the essential).
 Target: stability and battery friendly.
 [Standard CPU frequencies and No undervolts by It !]

 3) SLK-EXT (EXTENDED): SLK STD based but with adding of cherry-picks (experimental also).
 Target: more speed and smoothness, so It could be more unpredictable, unstable and probably little battery friendly.
-[No standard CPU frequencies and Undervolts are possible, etc... ; here... everything will be possible !]
+[OC possible (no standard CPU frequencies) and Undervolts are possible, etc... ; here... everything will be possible !]